TomHarrop/ird-5acc-paper/notes/dot_points.md

 * Parallel evolution of phenotype during African and Asian domestications
 * Correlations between *e.g.* spikelet number and branching complexity
-    - because of these correlations we can justify PBM and SM
+    - these correlations justify the choice of PBM and SM for sequencing
-* Figure 1:
+* **Figure 1**:
     - phenotyping 20 accessions / species (Hélène, CIAT data)
     - PCA: separation of the 4 species, overlap of the phenotype between African/Asian and separation wild/cultivated
     - phenotyping IR64/Nipponbare/W1654/Tog5681/B88 (Hélène's data from IRD)
-* Timing of developmental transitions:
+* **Supplementary figure/table 1**:
-    - did not detect heterochrony (Supp Data/ Supp Figure)
+    - Timing of developmental transitions (did not detect heterochrony)
-    - therefore investigate gene expression
+    - investigate gene expression

-### 2. Gene expression 1: qPCR screen

-* Figure 2 / table 1: qPCR of certain candidate genes identified in LMD paper
-    - Which genes?
-Highlight some genes DE between stages PBM and SM to justify focus on these stages for RNAseq

-### 3. Gene expression 2: RNAseq Results
+### 2. General RNAseq Results

+* **Supplementary figure/table 2**:
-* General RNAseq stuff (in supp data):
+    - General RNAseq stuff:
-    - qc results figure: Justify mapping against *O. sativa japonica* (read mapping stats, for each genome?)
+        + Mapping QC, to justify mapping against *O. sativa japonica* (mapping stats for all libraries against OS, mapping stats for each library against draft genome)
+* **Figure 2**:
+    - Sample clustering & heatmap
-    - Sample clustering/heatmap: species cluster together, stages cluster within species (compare with metabolite clustering for African species)
+    - species cluster together, stages cluster within species
-* Figure 5: RNAseq analysis of metabolite pathways.
-Heatmap / something else showing expression differences of genes involved in one/two of the pathways we discussed in 3.
+* **Supplementary figure/table 3**:
-* Figure 6 (or supp data): Differential expression between species (either by comparing stages between species or just comparing species)
+    - Differential expression between species (either by comparing stages between species or comparing species)
-    - we're ignoring branching, but maybe that fits with the metabolic data
-    - Link this to metabolites by focussing on differences in genes from a metabolic pathway.
+    - these results are not necessarily related to branching
+    - There are 1000s of DE genes between species, but this analysis is confounded by mapping bias against the O. sativa japonica reference
-    - Can we detect coding differences between genes in these pathways from the RNAseq data? (n.b. we've done this experiment, I just have to find the results...)
+    - Can we detect coding differences between genes from the RNAseq data?
+(Tom has done this analysis)
-    - Too many genes to go into a lot of detail in this section.
-    - RNAseq mapping also problematic here
+* **Supplementary figure/tables 4**:
+    - DE analysis, all genes
+    - use one of these comparisons (e.g. stage:domestication interaction) to justify focus on TF families

+### 3. Evolution of transcription factor expression

+* We have to decide how to present this.
+Do we look at individual genes, or talk on the family level?
+* **Figure 3**:
-* Figure 7: Genes differentially expressed between stages in all species.
+    - TFs differentially expressed between stages in all species.
-    - These are the "basal" genes involved in branch meristem maturation in Oryza.
+    - These are the "basal" TFs involved in branch meristem maturation in Oryza spp.
+* **Figure 4**:
-* Figure 8: Interaction between continent and stage.
-    - Genes where the DE between stages is different for African and Asian rice.
+    - Interaction between continent and stage (TFs where the DE between stages is different for African and Asian rice).
-    - What are the phenotypic differences between African and Asian rice that could be related to differential expression of these genes?
+    - Discuss these TFs wrt. phenotypic differences between African and Asian rice that could be related to differential expression of these genes
-    - Not sure about this section, maybe supplementary data, or remove completely?
+    - I'm not sure about this section, maybe supplementary data, or remove completely
 * Figure 9: Each domestication wrt. to its wild relative (interaction between stage and species)
     - These are genes that may have been selected in domestication of japonica, indica and glaberrima
     - Any or all of these comparisons: